Somalia women's national basketball team

 The Somalia women's national basketball team represents Somalia in international competitions.
-It is administrated by Somali Basketball Federation.
+It is administered by the Somali Basketball Federation.

 History

 In 2006, the Somali Islamic Courts Union (ICU) which briefly ruled Somalia imposed a ban on women's sports.

 2011 Pan Arab Games

 On 8 December 2011, the Somalia women's national basketball team had a 90–24 loss to the Egypt women's national basketball team in the Pan Arab Games at Doha.
 The Somali team trained at the Mogadishu Police Academy.
 Despite being the second most popular sport in Somalia, women's participation in basketball was opposed by some.
 The women had to travel to their training in burkas, playing their games in tracksuits with towels covering their heads.
 The team received death threats from Islamic extremist group Al-Shaabab.

 On 12 December 2011, Somalia won against hosts Qatar 67–57, in what CNN called a "hotly contested match".
 Others noted that the victory had put Somali women "on par with football" in opposing the suppression of sports for both men and women.